arlukin/arlukin.github.io/posts/development/_posts/2011-02-30-FareOfficeLib.md

 http://localhost/fareofficelib/UnitTestHtDocs/index.php
 Click [RUN ALL TESTS] to see that the lib works on your server.

-### Step 3: Move the code to the right folders.
+### Step 3: Move the code to correct folders.

-In the fareofficelib folder you find 3 different folders.
+In the fareofficelib archive you will find 3 different folders.

-PhpInclude The contents of this folder should be moved to your php include_path folder.
+PhpInclude - The contents of this folder should be moved to your php include_path folder.
 If you don't have a specified include_path folder, you can just move the contents to your apache document_root folder.